CHORI Summer Student Research Program

 · U.S. citizens or non-citizen nationals of the United States, or those lawfully admitted for permanent residency (i.e., in possession of the Alien Registration Receipt Card I-551 or I-151) at the time of application.
 Undocumented students or students on temporary visas are welcome to apply and are eligible for some of the stipend positions.

 Applicants eligible to receive a stipend must meet all of the criteria above to be considered for acceptance into the program.
-Students who do not fulfill the eligibility requirements may still apply, using the same criteria outlined below, denoting on the application the interest in participation as a ‘Volunteer’.
+Students who do not fulfill the eligibility requirements may still apply denoting on the application the interest in participation as a ‘Volunteer’.
 Volunteer applicants are chosen based on merit and mentor availability.

 How do I apply?

-Students interested in the Summer Student Research Program should submit the SSRP application and other required documents by the application deadline.
+Students interested in the Summer Student Research Program (SSRP) should submit the SSRP application and other required documents by the application deadline.
 A link to our online application as well as applicant instructions can be found on our website: summerstudents.ucsf.edu.
-For students unable to submit applications electronically, see “Can I submit my application by mail” below.

 What is required as part of my application?

-- School transcript.
-An official copy is not required, but the unofficial copy must be legible.
+2. School transcript – An official copy is not required, but the unofficial copy must be legible.

-- Personal essay (500 words or less).
-Please address the following topics:
+3. Personal essay (500 words or less) – Please address the following topics:

-· Why you believe you should be chosen as a candidate for this program?
+• Why do you believe you should be chosen as a candidate for this program?

-- Two letters of recommendation.
-It is recommended that one letter come from a teacher, while the other may come from a counselor, research mentor, coach or other school official.
+5. Letter(s) of recommendation – Your recommender has the option of writing either a recommendation letter with submission by email OR using the online SSRP reference form (link available on our website).
+It is recommended that one letter come from a teacher, while the other may come from a counselor, mentor, coach, or other school official.
 These letters should address your educational achievements, potential to succeed in the sciences, and why you might stand out from others.
-All letters should be signed and on official letterhead.
-Letters are sent directly to the SSRP email: [email protected]
+If your recommender is NOT using the SSRP reference form, the letters should be signed and on official letterhead.
+Letters should be sent directly to the SSRP email: [email protected]

 What if I don’t have all of the application elements by the deadline?